umar-ahmed1/CPSC481/README.md

 - **Virtual Queue**: Skip the physical wait in lines by joining a virtual queue for events.
 Upon joining, you get a unique QR code to verify your position in the queue, and can leave the queue at any time.
 - **Interactive Map**: Find the locations of your scheudled events using the interactive map of the Stampede.
 - **Day Planner**: Access all of your scheduled events in one place.
 Add, remove and view events on your personalized day planner.
+- **Register/Login**: Create an account and login to save your day planner schedule.

+### Register/Login
+**Register Page**
+- By registering an account, the next time you logout, your day planner schedule will be saved to your account and the planner will be reset.
+If you log back in, that same schedule that was saved will re-appear.

+- To register click on the register button on the landing page.
+This will take you to the register page
+- Fill in all the required fields and click the register button.
+You can click the cancel button to back out
+- If all fields are valid, then you will be taken back to the home page and a "sign out" button will appear instead.
+Click this to logout if needed.
+- If all fields are not valid, an error alert will be displayed on your screen telling you which field is incorrect/not filled.

+**Login Page**
+- If you have signed out and try to log back in using the login page, your saved day planner will be loaded.

+- To login click on the login button on the landing page.
+This will take you to the login page.
+- Fill in all the required fields and click the login button.
+You can click the cancel button to back out
+- If all fields are valid you will be logged in and taken back to the home page, a "sign out" button will appear instead.
+Click this to logout if needed.
+- If all fields are not valid, an error alert will be displayed on your screen telling you which field is incorrect/not filled.
+**Forgot Password/Reset Email**
+- If you have forgotton your password or your email, go to the login page and click the forgot password or reset email button.
+- For forgot password, you will be prompted to enter your email and a new password.
+If everything is correct, a confirmation email will be sent to you. **Note: since we have no backend we can't actually send confirmation emails to users, therefore the functionality is a stub**
+- For forgot email, the feature was not implemented for similar reasons to forgot password, so an alert will be displayed when this is clicked

 ### Day Planner
 All of the user's scheduled events will show up here.